licjapodaca/Azure.Storage.Samples/README.md

 A No-SQL solution to store masive data without applying any kind of relational architecture.

+## File Storage

+A great solution sample in using the Azure File Storage service, features like listing, deleting, downloading and uploading files with the help of a Share Access File Policy security.

 ## Shared Access Signature (SAS)

 A sample of how to provision a Shared Access Token to private containers either Blob, Files, Queues or Tables Storages.